Intelligent-Silicon/AutoUnattend/AutoUnattend-InstallWindows-VMWare-Workstation-Clone.md

 When both 32bit and 64bit versions of Windows exist on ```ISO``` or MCT created USB sticks, VMware cant detect which version to install, so you'll be asked to select the correct version of Windows manually.
-The ```guestOS``` configures the virtual machine in a variety of different ways, this is why its selected at the beginning of a virtual PC creation process.
+The ```guestOS``` configures the virtual machine in a variety of different ways to suit the operating system selected and the bitness, this is why its selected at the beginning of a virtual PC creation process.

 The correct bitness of windows is crucial for instances of the AutoUnattend.xml file where multiple configuration passes with different ```processorArchitecture=``` exist, namely ```processorArchitecture="X86"``` and ```processorArchitecture="AMD64"```.
 VMware can only emulate ```x86``` and ```AMD64``` cpu's, to emulate emulate ARM cpu's for testing (.Net) code, you need to use [Qemu](https://www.qemu.org/), or connect to an ARM device using a USB to USB, USB to UART cable, with the ARM device setup for remote debugging.
 Instructions for remotely debugging/controlling ARM devices is beyond this repo's remit.